jswu18/gvi-gaussian-process/README.md

 Proposed by <a href="https://arxiv.org/pdf/1904.02063.pdf">Knoblauch et al. (2022)</a>, generalised variational inference (GVI) is a learning framework motivated by an optimisation-centric interpretation of Bayesian inference.
 Extending GVI to infinite dimensions, <a href="https://arxiv.org/pdf/2205.06342.pdf">Wild et al. (2022)</a> introduces Gaussian Wasserstein inference (GWI) in function spaces.
 GWI demonstrates a new inference approach for variational Gaussian Processes (GPs), circumventing many limitations of previous approaches.
-Our work introduces various improvements to GWI for GPs, including new kernel parameterisations such as the NNGP kernels from <a href="https://arxiv.org/pdf/1912.02803.pdf">Novak et al. (2019)</a>.
+Our work introduces various improvements to GWI for GPs, including new kernel parameterisations such as the neural network GP (NNGP) kernels from <a href="https://arxiv.org/pdf/1912.02803.pdf">Novak et al. (2019)</a>.
 We also introduce a new learning framework that we call projected GVI (pGVI) for GPs. pGVI weakens the GVI assumption of a definite regulariser.
 Instead, we propose regularising between scalar projections of the stochastic processes, an approach we call projected regularisation.